 After a while I abandoned the idea of anthropology and was seduced by archaeology, to study the mysteries of ancient history.
 During the summer I enrolled in the Normal Superior de Yucatán to obtain a Bachelor’s degree as a teacher in social sciences and teach in high school.
 During the years that I studied for a Masters I became convinced that the traditional school system conditioned or inhibited some skills and talents of the students into specialized work force away from consciousness and social criticism.

 Trade unionism and politics

-At that time the President of the Republic was Lopez Portillo, whose administration was characterized by corruption and wastage, tried to rebound with the nation by nationalizing the country’s banks towards the end of his administration.
+At that time the President of the Republic was Lopez Portillo, whose administration was characterized by corruption and wastage, from which he tried to rebound with the nation by nationalizing the country’s banks towards the end of his administration.
 This new situation allowed for the creation of banking unions and the Henequenero Trust.
-Many co-workers agreed on the formation of a Trade Union and at a meeting of all employees I was appointed as a secretary of the Executive Committee of the Single Trade Union of the Workers of the Henerquero Trust (SUTFH).
+Many co-workers agreed on the formation of a Trade Union and at a meeting of all employees we were appointed secretaries of the Executive Committee of the Single Trade Union of the Workers of the Henerquero Trust (SUTFH).

 We never believed that the State would allow our triumph, although the official results were very favorable, more than expected.
 However, a few days after the elections concluded, I was arrested by police, tortured psychologically overnight and released the next day on trumped up charges.
 Some time later, the Henequenero Trust signed a collective agreement with a ghost union, and so began a series of dismissals to waive labor without compensation of law.
 I was relocated and when my dismissal was imminent, we received the news that the Henequenero Trust was settled by presidential decree and with it came our dismissal with compensation.